grandparoach/gluster/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template lets you create an N node Gluster File System on RHEL 7.5.
 Because it uses the supported Redhat VM instances, you will need to provide a UserID and Password for your Redhat subscription.
 You can provision 4, 8, or 12 nodes in an arbitrated-replicated cluster with a replication factor of 2.
 These machines will be placed into the same Availability Set.
 There are no public IP addresses, so it must be installed onto an existing Virtual Network.
-The number and size of the attached disks are specified as input parameters.
-Each of the attached disks will be configured as a gluster data brick.
-The even numbered hosts will have an additional attached drive which will be carved into multiple Logical Volumes for the arbiter bricks.
+This template is specifically for the Ls_v2 series of VM's and uses the NVMe drives for the data bricks.
+The number of drives will be determined by the VM size that you specify.

+The even numbered VM's will also have Premium disks attched to use as the arbiter bricks.
+All of the bricks, both data and arbiter, are configured to consume the entire disk device.
+This will keep the total number of bricks at a minimum while still providing the highest IOPS potential.

 NFS is disabled, so all the clients must use the gluster native fuse client to access the file system.
+This will enable automatic failover.

 This template will also provision a separate Machine for running the Gluster Web Administration tools.
-This machine will have a public IP address which will host the web Admin tools from a browser.
-This machine can also serve as the jump box for accessing the Gluster server nodes via ssh.
+When the deployment is complete, point your web browser to the public IP address of the GlusterWebAdmin VM.
+When prompted for credentials, enter "admin" for the userID and "adminuser" for the password.
+Then, click on the "Import" on the right edge of the screen.
+Assign a name to the cluster and click "Import" at the bottom of the screen.
+Then click "View Progress".
+When the import is completed, click on "View cluster details" to launch the monitoring dashboard.